kuijjerlab/JDRnet/README.md

 ## Data availability and reproducibility
 All data used can be found on Zenodo at *link + doi*.
 A small example dataset is provided here for the GRN inference.
 We also provide a container with the environment used for this analysis for reproducibility, which can be downloaded from *link*.

+The code used to download the data can be found in the `download_data` directory.

 ## PANDA-LIONESS network inference
 The PANDA-LIIONESS networks were generated using the workflow found in the **networks** directory in this repository.
 A small example dataset is also provided, along with a separate README.